t-d-k/LibreCrypt/docs/command_line.md

  "-" may be used instead of "/", if required.

-Note: Although there is currently no option to specify which drive letter a volume should be mounted as, this may be set on any given DoxBox by selecting "Tools | Change volume/keyfile password/details..."
+Note: Although there is currently no option to specify which drive letter a volume should be mounted as, this may be set on any given container by selecting "Tools | Change volume/keyfile password/details..."

 <TABLE>